ARM-software/Tool-Solutions/mobile-application-profiling/mobile-studio-scripts/README.md

 # Arm Mobile Studio Helper Scripts

-This directory contains helper scripts for [Arm Mobile Studio](https://developer.arm.com/mobile-studio), a set of performance analysis tools for developers creating Android applications and interested in performance analysis.
+This directory contains helper scripts for [Arm Mobile Studio 2019.0 and 2019.1](https://developer.arm.com/mobile-studio), a set of performance analysis tools for developers creating Android applications and interested in performance analysis.
 For more information refer to the [Quick Start Guide](https://developer.arm.com/mobile-studio/get-started).

+*Note:* For Arm Mobile Studio 2019.2 onwards this version of the helper scripts have been superseded by a new `gator_me.py` Python script, which is shipped alongside Streamline in the Arm Mobile Studio installation.
+See [Getting Started with Streamline](https://developer.arm.com/tools-and-software/graphics-and-gaming/arm-mobile-studio/learn/get-started/get-started-with-streamline) for more details.

 ## Gatorme